aurule/npc/docs/reference/systems/components/types/nwod_table.rst

     * - :ref:`sys_nwod_changeling`
       - A human who was captured by the fae and returned to the mundane world
     * - :ref:`sys_nwod_fetch`
-      - The replacement a gentry leaves behind when it abducts a changeling
+      - The creature who takes the place of a changeling in the mortal world
     * - :ref:`sys_nwod_geist`
-      - A dead soul merged with a potent ghost
+      - A ghost reshaped by the underworld into a representation of death
     * - :ref:`sys_nwod_ghost`
       - A dead soul clinging to the mortal world
     * - :ref:`sys_nwod_ghoul`